junxit/us-congress-bills-109/metadata.md

 - 2005-05-24 — Introduced in House
 - 2005-05-24 — Referred to the House Committee on Resources.
 - 2005-05-24 — Sponsor introductory remarks on measure.
 (CR E1073)
+- 2005-05-31 — Executive Comment Requested from Interior.
+- 2005-05-31 — Referred to the Subcommittee on Water and Power.
+- 2005-11-03 — Subcommittee Hearings Held.
+- 2006-03-29 — Committee Consideration and Mark-up Session Held.
+- 2006-03-29 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2006-03-29 — Subcommittee on Water and Power Discharged.
+- 2006-04-25 — Placed on the Union Calendar, Calendar No. 229.
+- 2006-04-25 — Reported (Amended) by the Committee on Resources.
+H. Rept.
+109-420.
+- 2006-04-25 — Reported (Amended) by the Committee on Resources.
+H. Rept.
+109-420.